snd/mesa/README.md

   });
 ```

-a call to `setConnection` is the only thing tying the `database` mesa-object
+a call to `setConnection` is the (only) thing
+tying/coupling the `database` mesa-object
 to the node-postgres library and to the specific database.

 ## core ideas and configuration

 calling `setConnection(callbackOrConnection)` has returned a new object.
-the original `mesa` object is not modified:
+the original mesa-object is not modified:

 ``` js
 assert(database !== mesa);